What is community?

-In my previous blog, titled "What do you miss out on by missing out on community?"
-I talked about the WHY part of community.
+In my previous blog, titled "Why we all need community" I talked about the WHY part of community.
 Specifically, why God uses community to grow us rather than letting us fumble through life on our own.
 In other words, what are the qualities that are brought out of you by being in a community?
 In community, we learn:

 to love deeply